mgtranslations/mgtranslations.github.io/10min/en/Hanging_Baskets.md

 - *Gardening in Containers* (Sunset)
 - *Pots in the Garden* by Ray Rogers

-#### Master Gardener™ Advice

 - **Call Home Horticulture Helpline:**
   - 503-655-8631 (Clackamas County)
   - 503-821-1150 (Washington County)
   - 503-445-4608 (Multnomah County)
 - For more 10-Minute University™ handouts and class schedule, visit [www.cmastergardeners.org](http://www.cmastergardeners.org)

----

-##### Oregon State University Extension Service prohibits discrimination in all its programs, services, activities, and materials on the basis of race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, familial/parental status, income derived from a public assistance program, political beliefs, genetic information, veteran’s status, reprisal or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs.)